vylorane/virtual-moped-exercise/README.md

 - Driving the moped burns 1/20th of gallon per city block.
 - If the user enters the command, "`how we doin'?`", the program outputs the current level of gasoline in the tank, as a percentage.
 - If the Moped runs out of gas, the user is notified that the Moped has run out of gas ("We have run out of gas.
 Bye bye!") and no longer drives, and the program should quit.
-- To refill the gas tank, the user simply instructs the program to "`fill 'er up`".
+- To refill the gas tank, the user simply instructs the program to "`fill it up`".

 ### Homing